gruntwork-io/terragrunt/docs/_docs/02_features/hooks.md

 block](/docs/reference/config-blocks-and-attributes/#terraform).

 ## Error Hooks
-Think of error hooks like an exception handler, they allow you to specifiy a list of expressions that can be used to catch errors and run custom commands when that occur.
+Think of error hooks like exception handlers.
+They allow you to specifiy a list of expressions that can be used to catch errors and run custom commands when those errors occur.

 Here is an example:
 ``` hcl